marcoalfonso/marco-lavielle/readme.md

 Node 6.12.3 and mongoDB are required to run the app.

-To run:
+To run locally:
 1. npm install
+2. mongod --dbpath=/Users/$(whoami)/data/db
-2. npm run start-server
+3. npm run start-server

 Coded By Marco Lavielle